forgeservicelab/ansible-roles.casino/README.md

 ## Notes

 The role will install passenger gem and compile passenger module for apache.
 It will then restart apache with the module.
-It will do one apache-passenger start to record selinux audit, which is then used to create a module with policies allowing passenger run.
-It's a bit messy.
+The playbook disables selinux, it's too much of a bother to deal with.
+If you manage to get a set of selinux rules (the .te file), put it in please.

 ## Logo